gopine/diary/2024/April/April 26 (Fri).md

 Fixed a bug related to form validation in a web application.

 Read an article on the benefits of using code linters and formatters.

+Discovered a new npm package for date manipulation and formatting.